1908 Springfield race riot: Indictments

 By August 17, over 200 people had been arrested in connection with the attacks.
 The State Attorney General, Frank L. Hatch, said that he had evidence to charge "at least 15 people" with murder.
 Hatch filed a motion for a special jury.
+At 2:00 p.m., Werner returned to the courthouse with the same 23 men who constituted the special grand jury that indicted Joe James four weeks prior.